pjolson/MySuiteBlog/about/README.md

 ---

 ## Contact Information
-I am looking forward to posting tips & tricks I have learned over the years and hope to hear from you with your feedback and suggestions.
+I am looking forward to working with you and your team.
+Please feel free to review my blog for tips & tricks I have learned over the years.
+I hope to hear from you with your feedback and suggestions.
 Please email [*patrick@mysuite.tech*](mailto:patrick@mysuite.tech) if you would like to reach me.

 [LinkedIn Profile](https://www.linkedin.com/in/patrick-olson-pmp-csm-137a9435/)